 It is impossible to guarantee your server will never be successfully hacked, which is why it is vitally important to take regular backups of your site and data.
 You can recover from nearly any attack if you have a solid backup solution in place.
 Our Heroic Support® team can help you configure cPanel backups or our Guardian backup solution on your dedicated or Storm® server.
 For customers with Storm® servers, Storm® backups can be easily enabled from within your account.
 Up-to-date, secure, and offsite backups are critical to protecting your site data in the event of an unavoidable attack.

 Once you have taken the proper precautions by updating your site, strengthening your passwords, and backing up your files, it’s time to think about a security plugin.
 The Liquid Web Security Team recommends a few WordPress plugins that are highly ranked and widely used across the industry.
 Learn more about our team’s WordPress security plugin recommendations.

 The four tips above will go a long way toward protecting your WordPress site from would-be hackers.
-While themes, plugins, and custom modifications are not covered with our fully managed Heroic Support®, our team will provide Best Effort Support for those and other third-party plugins and issues.
-As always, our Heroic Support® is here to help, 24/7/365.
+While themes, plugins, and custom modifications are not covered by our fully managed Helpful Support, our team will provide Beyond Scope of Support for those and other third-party plugins and issues.
+As always, our Most Helpful Humans in Hosting are here to help, 24/7/365.

 Want WordPress without the hassle?
 Check out WordPress Without Limits, a managed WordPress solution, with one-click staging, one-click backup restoration, automatic updates, automatic backups, and free SSL.